 Servicemembers have the option to hire their own civilian counsel to help them prepare for and respond to nonjudicial punishment.

 Get Your Free Consultation

-If you hire Attorney Barry you will immediately have an experienced, intelligent, and hard-working advocate to help you with your nonjudicial punishment.
-Contact him today for a free consultation.
+If you hire us you will immediately have an experienced, intelligent, and hard-working advocate to help you with your nonjudicial punishment.
+Contact us today for a free consultation.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 The information on this website is not intended to create, and receipt or viewing of this information does not constitute, an attorney-client relationship.